LarryAMorgan/TwoTerraces/README.md

 # TwoTerraces
-Two Terraces web map can be found here: https://larryamorgan.github.io/TwoTerraces/
+A web map of the Two Terraces Vineyard can be found here: https://larryamorgan.github.io/TwoTerraces/